cmdimkpa/BlockMagic/README.md

   from block_magic.blockmagic_client import *
 </pre>

-### Storing data: creating blocks and CRUD operations with RigoDB
+### Storing data: creating blocks and performing CRUD operations with RigoDB

 You can store data on the blockchain by creating blocks.
 Create a different block for each of your data stores e.g. "WebDirectory", "SalesLogs", "DeviceActivity", "Logins", and so on.
 It's as easy as invoking the `CreateBlock` command: